tezos-checker/checker/docs/testing.md

      yet.
-     1. We will want these to also test the inter-contract dynamics between Checker and the other contracts which it relies on, namely the individual contracts for burrows as well as the oracle (once it is implemented)
+     1. We will want these to also test the inter-contract dynamics between Checker and the other contracts which it relies on, namely the individual contracts for burrows as well as the price oracle.

 ## Unit tests